-I’m a graduate Master of Chemistry who defected to the world of biosciences to complete a Ph.D. in Structural Biology at the University of Nottingham.
+I’m a Chemistry graduate who defected to the world of biosciences to complete a Ph.D. in Structural Biology.
 My expertise lies in the structural analysis of chemicals, membrane proteins, and protein/DNA complexes via X-ray crystallography.
-Applications of these structures include therapeutic intervention of bacterial diseases, photovoltaic materials, and allosteric ion-receptors.
-When I’m not applying my faculties to all things protein expression, I am usually cycling, camping, or drinking tea.
+I currently work as a Technical Specialist in Biophysics at Nottingham Trent University.
+My antidote to practical science is to be outside as much as possible, usually cycling, camping, and drinking tea.

 Articles by Thomas Warwick

 Discover what phosphorylation is, understand why you might want to mimic it, and learn 3 ways to mimic phosphorylation for both in vitro and in vivo applications